Ladakh

-Names and their etymology
+Name and etymology

 The classical name in means the "land of high passes".
 Ladak is its pronunciation in several Tibetan dialects.
 The English spelling Ladakh is derived from ladāx.

-The region was previously known as Maryul (see page for etymology).
+Originally, Ladakh was an umbrella term for the kingdoms of Maryul and Baltiyul.
+Today, it commonly refers only to Maryul, which is administered by India, while the term Baltistan is now used for Baltiyul, which is administered by Pakistan.

 Medieval Islamic scholars called Ladakh the "Great Tibet" (derived from Turko-Arabic Ti-bat, meaning "highland"); Baltistan and other trans-Himalayan states in Kashmir's vicinity were referred to as "Little Tibets".
 (Note: The extension of the term "Tibet" to the modern day Tibet is due to the Europeans in India in the 18th century.)

+The 7th-century Buddhist traveller Xuanzang describes the region in his accounts as Mo-lo-so, which has been reconstructed by academics as *Malasa, *Marāsa, or *Mrāsa, which is believed to have been the original name of the region.

-It has also been called Ma-Lo-Pho (by Hiuen Tsang) or Lal Bhumi.
+It has also been called Lal Bhumi (Red Earth).
 Names in the local language include Kanchapa (Land of snow) and Ripul (Country of mountains).